erfanrajati/PyExampler/README.md

 # PyExampler Project

 Welcome to the **PyExampler** project!
-This documentation will guide you through two main installation methods:
+This documentation will guide you through two main installation methods (for v1.0):
 1. **Installing a prebuilt version from the releases**
 2. **Cloning the repository and building it yourself**